What does K’esugi mean?

 For emergency purposes, will cell phones work along the course?

 Why does the Half Traverse cost the same as the Full Traverse?
+Why were entry fees raised in 2019?

 Can the sweepers turn me back?